theupdateframework/taps/tap8.md

 Let's assume Bob and Dan signed foo.
-A client which encounters a delegation to foo first looks for a foo.rotate.ID.PREV file with the keyids and threshold specified in the delegation file and an initial value of null for the previous rotate file.
+A client which encounters a delegation to foo first looks for a foo.rotate.ID.PREV file with the keyids and threshold specified in the delegation file and an initial value of "" for the previous rotate file.
 If this file exists and is properly signed by Alice and Bob, the client uses it to fetch new keys.
 The client can then verify foo using Bob's and Dan's signature.